Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 26/03/2014 (Build 264):
+	- Fixed bug where default nameplates would reveal player eggs.

 - 23/03/2014 (Build 264):
 	- Added better checks for cheats and bots to disable stats reporting in those cases.
 	- Fixed Skulk growl sound playing all the time when walking.